 is an ongoing state run program to rid Kentucky’s landscape of waste tires.
 Individuals can drop off their unwanted tires at a location within their county free of charge during the collection period.
 The tires are recycled through “beneficial end use” markets to become products such as tire-derived fuel or crumb rubber.

 Waste Tire Collection Grant

 On average DWM oversees a 3 day waste tire collection event in each county every 3 years.
 Additional grant funding up to $4,000 was made available to counties to help pay for the disposal or recycling of waste tires.
-The grant period is July 1, 2015, through June 30, 2016.
-The deadline to apply for 2016 funding was August 30, 2015.
+The grant period is July 1, 2016, through June 30, 2017 The deadline to apply for for this grant is June 6, 2016.
 Click here for application and details.

 Crumb Rubber Landscaping Grant

 To read about changes to the Crumb Rubber Grant Program for Fiscal Year 2015, go